CURENT/andes/docs/source/getting_started/tutorial/cli.rst

 Each routine has a list of configuration options (called "config") to control their behaviors.
 Config needs to be distinguished from command-line options as not all config options are available in the command-line.
-Refer to the Config section below for more details.
+Refer to :ref:`configuration` for details.

 Power flow
 ..........